ado21/DynamicMacros/README.md

 @target, @focus, mouseover, @partypet1, @partypet2, @arena1, @arena2, @arena3, @yourcharactername wont be touched and will behave as blizzard intended to.

 I ll show here **4 examples** how this logic work what should help you create your own macros.
-In those examples you will see words **"healer"** and **"damager"**.
-They are just for clear presentation how it works.
-On creation of macro you can write there anything (table/mouse,dog,cat simply whatever comes to your mind.)
+In those examples you will see word **"dynamicMacros"**.
+It is just for clear presentation how it works.
+On creation of macro you can write there instead of **"dynamicMacros"** anything (table,mouse,dog,cat, simply whatever comes to your mind.)
 This string will be anyway replaced with playername once you are in party with 2 or 3 members.
 This is just for initial setup.

 Keep in mind those are just 4 examples from basic to advanced macros.
 First occurence with @anything(excluding facts above) will be considered as line for healer and then second occurence with @anything(excluding facts above) will be considered as line for dps.